allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 that delivers packages from furniture shops to customers.
 I need a database that will allow reservation of slots.
 Is it something you are able to deliver?”
 “Of course!” — what else could a young, promising programmer answer?

-## The falstart
+## The false start
 The customer needs a database, so what can we start with?
 The database schema, of course!
 We can identify entities with
 ease: a transport slot, a schedule, a user (we need some authentication, right?), a … something?
 Okay, perhaps it is not the easiest way.
 So why don’t we start with something else?

-Let’s choose technology!
-Let’s go into React frontend, Java+Spring backend, some SQL as persistence.
+Let’s choose the technology to use!
+Let’s go with React frontend, Java+Spring backend, some SQL as persistence.
 To present a clickable version to our customer we need some warm-up work to set up an environment, create a deployable service version or GUI mockups, configure persistence and so on.
-In general to pay attention to technical details — a necessary code to set up something working, of which non-devs are usually not aware.
+In general: to pay attention to technical details — code necessary to set up something working, of which non-devs are usually not aware.
 It simply has to be done before we start talking about nitty-gritty for business logic.

 ## The use-case-driven approach
 What if instead of starting with what we already know — how to visualize relationships, how to build a web-system — we started with what we didn’t know?
-Simply — by asking questions like: How is the system going to be used?
+Simply — by asking questions such as: How is the system going to be used?
 By whom?

 ## Use cases
 In other words — what are the use cases for the system?
 Let’s define the challenge once more using high-level actors and interactions: ![Use cases](/img/articles/2021-10-25-clean-architecture-story/use_cases.png) and pick the first required interaction: shop makes a reservation.
 What is required to make a reservation?
 Hmm, I think that it would be good to get the current schedule in the first place.
 Why am I using “get” instead of “display”?
-“Display” already suggests a way of delivering output, hearing “display” a computer screen comes to our minds, with a web application.
+“Display” already suggests a way of delivering output, when we hear “display” a computer screen comes to our minds, with a web application.
 Single page web app, of course.
 “Get” is more neutral, it does not constrain our vision by a specific presentation method.
 Frankly — is there anything wrong with delivering the current schedule over the phone, for example?

-### Get schedule
+### Getting the schedule
 So, we can start thinking about our schedule model — let it be a single instance representing a day with slots inside.
 Great, we have our entities!
 How to get one?
 Well, we need to check if there is already a stored schedule and if so — retrieve it from the repository.
 If the schedule is not available we have to create one.
 Based on...?
 Exactly — we do